 Another famous landmark in Lucca, mostly due to the oak tree growing out of the top of this beautiful medieval tower.

 Climb the 130 stairs to the top for fantastic views of Lucca.

 Lucca’s cathedral, dedicated to San Martino or Saint Martin, sits on Piazza San Martino surrounded by impressive medieval buildings.
 Originally build in the 12th to 13th centuries, it’s Romanesque in style and has an intricately decorated marble facade.
 Next to the cathedral is its tall 13th century bell tower and Casa dell’Opera del Duomo, a typical medieval house of Lucca.
 The interior is Gothic and holds good artworks, including the Volto Santo and the 15th century tomb Ilaria del Carretto, a masterpiece by Jacopo della Quercia.

 I strongly suggest the lovely Trattoria Rusticanella for excellent traditional recipes at competitive prices.
 Reserve in advance, especially if you plan to eat outside!

 Where to stay in Lucca

-If you have a car, try the Hotel Villa Cheli, located in a gentle countryside 10 minutes from Lucca.
-It’s an old country house, recently renovated, with a huge park and a nice swimming pool (where younger travellers may relax after tons of churches!).
+If you have a car, the Hotel Villa Cheli, located in a gentle countryside 10 minutes from Lucca, is just perfect.
+It’s an old country house, recently renovated, with a huge park and a nice swimming pool (where younger travelers may relax after tons of churches!).
 I found room prices very reasonable.